Dual Enroll: Earn college credit while you're in high school

 - High school will receive billing information if school district is responsible for paying

 Students must provide an official copy of their high school and all previous college transcripts on file at Davenport University.
-Any students registering for classes without the official transcripts on file accept responsibility for ensuring that they are not duplicating courses that might be brought in as transfer credit.
 All transcripts must be sent from the originating schools directly to Davenport University, and become the property of the University.

 Admission as a Dual Enrollment Student